SimpleLab-Inc/wsb/src/transformers/README.md

 The ECHO transformer run with `src/transformers/transform_echo.R` includes basic steps of cleaning excess white space, filtering to relevant columns and rows for water systems, and some geospatial processing.
 The geospatial processing on the ECHO data largely focuses on rendering latitude and longitude values into point geometries and dropping water system facility locations (centroids) that are not in the state served by the water system using [f_drop_imposters()](https://github.com/SimpleLab-Inc/wsb/blob/develop/src/functions/f_drop_imposters.R).

-The output of the ECHO transformer is a cleaned geojson of water system facilities nationwide.
+The output of the ECHO transformer is a cleaned csv of water system facilities nationwide.

 ### TIGER/Line transformer